-- The beneficiary requests an extension; or - The PACE provider justifies with LDH/OAAS the need for additional information and how the delay is in the interest of the beneficiary.
+- 1. The beneficiary requests an extension; or - 2.
+The PACE provider justifies with the Louisiana Department of Health (LDH)/Office of Aging and Adult Services (OAAS) the need for additional information and how the delay is in the interest of the beneficiary.